 Instead of drowning in new debt, listen to Kate Holmes: Whether it’s a job layoff or worse, you want to ensure you can cover all necessary expenses for three to six months.

 You’re Being Too Nice

 This is a tough one (and there might be exceptions just for basic human empathy), but successful people didn’t get to the top by lending people money.
 LSS Financial Counseling program director Elaina Johannessen lays out it plainly, writing, “We give to others because (it) feels good.
 It might be difficult to say ‘no,’ but in the end, you have to do what’s best for you and your family.”

 Johannessen advises friendly lenders to consider the risks and opportunity costs of lending and to refer struggling friends to resources like local county offices or charitable organizations whenever possible.

 You Spend Too Much on Trends

-You know your frugal friend with the iPhone 5, Old Navy jeans and bulky TV?
-He’s silently shaking his head at your iPhone X, Dolce and Gabbana denim and massive smart TV.
+You know your frugal friend with the iPhone 8, Old Navy jeans and bulky TV?
+He’s silently shaking his head at your iPhone 14, Dolce and Gabbana denim and massive smart TV.
 When it comes to impulse buys, trust your gut — you know when you’re being indulgent.

-Another great trick to curb spending, said Gallegos, is to pay with cash.
+Another great trick to curb spending, Gallegos said, is to pay with cash.
 This tip makes spending much less convenient while giving you a very real feel for how much you are truly dishing out.
 Gallegos cited research noting that people who pay with cash instead of credit or debit cards typically spend 15% to 20% less.